learninglab-dev/ll-first-reactLab/walkthrough.md

 This is, afterall, what our JSX gets compiled to before react generates the actual html for our app.

 ### First Component
-Okay, we're finally ready to write our first component.
+:collision: Okay, we're finally ready to write our first component.
 Let's jump over to the file `Img.js`.
 As we said awhile back, every file that contains a react component begins by importing react, so add this first line to your file:
 ```js
 import React from 'react'
 ```
 Now we need to create our component.
 But what's a component?
 It's just a function, a function that returns JSX (or a child component(s) which somewhere down the tree return JSX) rather than some other type of value.
 That is, a component is a function that returns an element of our DOM, or technically a description of it.

-So we'll start by writing a function:
+:collision: So we'll start by writing a function:
 ```js
 export default function Img() {